snoplus/data-flow-documentation/getting_started/elements/shifting_checklist.md

   - nhit cut = 40
   - macro = https://github.com/snoplus/rat/blob/master/mac/processing/neck_fill/third_pass_analysis_processing_classifier.mac
   ```
+  most of them can now be submited through the action, go [here](https://github.com/snoplus/data-flow/actions/workflows/submit-reprocessing-list.yml), copy the contence of the `.txt` file into `the list of run numbers`, select the ratv and other paramters and click `run workflow`
+  if any of the options are missing edit the file [here](https://github.com/snoplus/data-flow/blob/master/.github/workflows/submit-reprocessing-list.yml) to add them.

+  here are the instructuons to do it manualy:

   Reprocessing requests will also be followed by attachments, usually a `.txt` runlist file.
 Copy this to Cedar into a temporary directory:
   ```bash